IkedaLab-Daniel/study-notes-vault/github-foundation-p2/Module-5.md

 ### Credential Management
 PATs and SSH keys must be explicitly authorized and linked to IdP identities to access organization resources securely.

+## Unit 5: Team synchronization
+If your company uses Microsoft Entra ID or Okta as your identity provider (IdP), you can manage GitHub team membership through team synchronization.
+When enabled, team sync automatically reflects changes in IdP groups on GitHub—reducing the need for manual updates or custom scripts.
+This centralized approach simplifies onboarding, permissions management, and access revocation.

+### Team Synchronization Use Cases
+Team sync is ideal for enterprises looking to streamline membership management within GitHub organizations.
+Admins can map GitHub teams to IdP groups and manage memberships automatically.
+This is useful for:

+- Onboarding new employees
+- Adjusting access as users move between teams
+- Removing users who leave the organization

+### Enterprise Managed Users
+If you're using Enterprise Managed Users in GitHub Enterprise Cloud, all members are provisioned through your IdP.
+Users don't self-manage GitHub accounts and can't access resources outside the enterprise.

+With this model, you can:
+- Manage organization/team membership directly through your IdP
+- Ensure GitHub users are enterprise-scoped and isolated

+### Team Synchronization vs. SCIM for GHES
+In GitHub Enterprise Server (GHES), managing user access and team memberships can be achieved through various methods, including team synchronization and System for Cross-domain Identity Management (SCIM).
+Understanding these methods is essential for effective administration.

+#### Team Sync in GHES
+Team synchronization allows you to link GitHub teams with groups in your Identity Provider (IdP).
+This integration ensures that any changes in the IdP group—such as adding or removing members—are automatically reflected in the corresponding GitHub team.
+This approach streamlines team management by centralizing user access control within the IdP.

+However, it's important to note that team synchronization isn't a user provisioning service and doesn't invite non-members to join organizations in most cases.
+Therefore, a user will only be successfully added to a team if they're already an organization member.

+Consider the following scenario to understand how team synchronization works in practice:

+### Team Sync Configuration
+1. Enable Security Assertion Markup Language(SAML) Single Sign-On(SSO) and SCIM in your IdP.
+2. Map GitHub teams to IdP groups via GitHub UI or API.
+3. Changes in group membership sync automatically to GitHub.
+Supported IdPs:

+1. Microsoft Entra ID: Requires permissions for profile reading and directory access.
+2. Okta: Requires SAML SSO, SCIM, tenant URL, and Single Sign-on for Web Systems(SSWS) token with read-only admin access.

+### Disable Team Sync
+To disable:

+1. Navigate to Settings > Organization security
+2. Click Disable team synchronization

+### SCIM in GHES
+SCIM is an open standard protocol designed to automate the exchange of user identity information between identity domains and IT systems.
+In the context of GHES, SCIM enables administrators to provision, update, and deprovision user accounts directly through the GitHub API.
+This means you can create, update, and delete user accounts, and sync group information to map GitHub team memberships.

+SCIM is useful for managing user lifecycles at scale, ensuring that user data remains consistent across systems.

+Consider the following scenario to understand how SCIM works in practice:
+- Okta SCIM integration provisions GitHub users automatically
+- Bob is added to Okta → GitHub account is provisioned
+- Bob changes roles → access and teams update
+- Bob leaves → account is deprovisioned

+### Team Sync vs. Group SCIM
+GitHub supports two primary identity integration approaches:

+- Team Sync: Focused on syncing group membership to GitHub teams
+- Group SCIM: Focused on full lifecycle management of users and groups

+### Usage Limits
+When using team synchronization, observe these limits:

+- Max members per team: 5,000
+- Max members per organization: 10,000
+- Max teams per organization: 1,500

+Exceeding these may result in performance issues or sync failures.